exercism/docs/building/tooling/representers/creating-from-scratch.md

 3. Open an issue at [exercism/exercism][exercism-repo] introducing yourself and telling us which language you'd like to create a Representer for.
 4. Once a Representer repo has been created, use [the Representer interface document](/docs/building/tooling/representers/interface) to help guide your implementation.

 We have an incredibly friendly and supportive community who will be happy to help you as you work through this!
-If you get stuck, please speak to us on [the Exercism forum][forum] or create new issues at [exercism/exercism][exercism-repo] as needed 🙂
+If you get stuck, please start a new topic on [the Exercism forum][forum] or create new issues at [exercism/exercism][exercism-repo] as needed 🙂

 [forum]: https://forum.exercism.org/c/exercism/building-exercism/125
 [exercism-repo]: https://github.com/exercism/exercism